 5. RumTraditionally, rum and cigars come from a similar geographical area.
 Whether we are talking Cuba or the Caribbean, the people who make cigars have also made rum.
 For this reason, the two things complement each other very well.
 The cigar makers make their cigars to go with the drink they know.
 But rum in its cheapest and most basic form can ruin even the best cigar, accentuating any roughness of the smoke until all pleasure is lost completely.
 However, if you buy carefully, the right rum can be a perfect complement to a good cigar.

 Kahlua drinks go great with cigars.
 As with coffee drinks, there are many variations, such as the Black Russian, Mud Slide and Nutty Irishman.
 To recommend just one, try smoking a cigar with a White Russian, which contains Kahlua, vodka, and cream.

-Martinis come in many different flavors these days, but they all have one thing in common, they all contain lots of alcohol, which holds up very well with full flavored cigars.
+Martinis come in many different flavours these days, but they all have one thing in common, they all contain lots of alcohol, which holds up very well with full-flavoured cigars.
 With that in mind, it becomes simply a matter of testing different combinations until you find one that suits you.

 For more updates on the best restaurants around, recipes, reviews, nightlife guides and more, follow Yummy Magazine, online and in print!